Sam-Osian/PFD-toolkit/docs/index.md

  * Widespread miscategorisation of reports, creating research limitations

-As a result, valuable insights often ended up buried beneath months or even years of manual admin.
-Researchers were forced to sift through thousands of reports one by one, wrestle with patchy metadata, and code themes by hand.
+As a result, valuable insights often ends up buried beneath months or even years of manual admin.
+Researchers are forced to sift through thousands of reports, one-by-one, wrestle with absent metadata, and code themes by hand.

 ### Our solution

 PFD Toolkit acts as a one-stop-shop for extracting, screening and analysing PFD report data.

-The package brings together every PFD report (around 6000) and makes them available in a single, downloadable dataset, ready for instant analysis.
+The package brings together every PFD report (currently just under 6000) and makes them available in a single, downloadable dataset, ready for instant analysis.

 Here is a sample of the PFD dataset: